MyTooliT/ICOc/ReadMe.md

 #### Simplicity Studio

-For the tests that require a firmware flash, such as the [production tests](mytoolit/test/production) you need to [install Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).
+For the tests that require a firmware flash you need to [install Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).
 Please also make sure to install the Simplicity Commander tool inside Simplicity Studio.

 ## Control and Data Acquirement